 To maximize your chances of winning an injury claim, go see a doctor and get a medical checkup and professional help within the first 48-72 hours of the accident.
 This is because most insurance companies use the 72 hours mark to determine if your injuries were truly caused by the accident.

 Not going to see a doctor and getting treated within that timeframe greatly reduces your chances of getting fair compensation.
 A good car accident lawyer knows all of this and can give you solid legal advice while helping you fight your case.

-Also, medical records and bills are one of the several pieces of evidence you need to increase your chances of getting fair compensation.
-This is why it is important to see a doctor and keep very good records of your visits to the hospital and any expenses associated with the medical treatment, including prescription receipts, travel expenses, journal of your symptoms, etc.
+Also, medical records and bills are one of several pieces of evidence you need to increase your chances of getting fair compensation.
+This is why it is important to see a doctor and keep very good records of your visits to the hospital and any expenses associated with the medical treatment, including prescription receipts, travel expenses, a journal of your symptoms, etc.

 Are You Searching for the Best Car Accident Lawyer Near Me?
 Contact The Weinstein Firm

 If you or a loved one have been involved in a car accident, ensure you see a doctor right away.
 Then, if your accident was a direct result of another person’s negligence, the law permits you to seek financial compensation from the at-fault party.